pkhenry52/PipeLoss/README.md

 # PipeLoss

 ## Status
-The GUI has been completed and is working the.
+The GUI has been completed and is working.
 Debugging is underway to address errors regarding input.

 ## To Do